thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 Template modes are not strings anymore and the possible values are a bit different from Thymeleaf 2.
 We will discuss it in a minute.

-If you need to add any extra dialect, you can use the `engine.addDialect(...)` method, but first make sure that it has a Thymeleaf 3 compatible version.
+If you need to add any extra dialects, you can use the `engine.addDialect(...)` method, but first make sure that it has a Thymeleaf 3 compatible version.

 You can browse and download the source code for simple "Hello World!" examples at [Thymeleaf 3 + Spring 4 + Java config example](https://github.com/jmiguelsamper/thymeleaf3-spring-helloworld), [Thymeleaf 3 + Spring 4 + XML config example](https://github.com/jmiguelsamper/thymeleaf3-spring-xml-helloworld) and [Thymeleaf 3 + Servlet 3 example](https://github.com/jmiguelsamper/thymeleaf3-servlet-helloworld)